Blue-eyed black lemur: Diet

 Fruit, pollen, and nectar make up the bulk of this lemur's diet.
 During the dry season when food is scarce it may eat leaves, seeds and berries and rarely insects.
 It may also raid farmlands and eat some of the crops, which may lead to it being shot by farmers.

 The blue-eyed black lemur helps propagate many rain forest plants.
 Since it digests the flesh but not the seeds of the fruits it eats, it spreads the seeds of more than 50 different plant species (deposited in a fresh pile of fertilizer), and some plants may have evolved specifically to be dispersed by this lemur.
 The blue-eyed black lemur also pollinates many plants while it eats nectar and pollen from the plants' flowers.

 Habitat

 The blue-eyed black lemur inhabits primary and secondary sub-tropical moist and dry forests in the northwestern tip of Madagascar.
 Its range extends from the Andranomalaza River in the north, to the Maevarano River in the south.
-Some areas where it can readily be seen are in the forests south of Maromandia near Antananarivo and Antsiranana.
+Some areas where it can readily be seen are in the forests south of Maromandia near Antsiranana.
 It may also be seen in the remaining forest patches of the Sahamalaza Peninsula, such as the Ankarafa forest.